[first published February 23, 2016]

 His work infuriated University leftists and feminists.
 Wilson refocused evolutionary study from the study of individual traits and genes to looking at social groups and interactions as a whole.
 Before he did this more synthetic work, he was the world’s leading authority on ants.
 Ants and bees are organisms that live in communities of intense social cooperation.
 They are called "eusocial organisms."
 Studying them drives a man to think in wholes.
 In a later book Wilson argued that the intense wide-scale cooperation of humans made us eusocial as well.
 Wilson understood the link between survival and social cohesion.
 Here is a stunning two hour documentary on his work.

 Catholics steeped in the sacramental order make a similar claim in proposing the Eucharistic church as the social cohesion insuring eternal life.
 The Church upholds an even more striking trait of humans: that we are capable of species-wide social cohesion.
 Unlike ant colonies and bee hives, humans are not forever restricted to the local tribe.
+As the Trinity is three person in one God, humanity is meant to be millions of persons in one Body.
+Humans cannot mature as individuals until we mature as a species conformed as a unitary interpersonal social organism under the headship of Christ.

 Wilson looked beyond the single gene in the single individual to the whole group and its interrelationships.
 Henri de Lubac was a Catholic theologian who proposed a similar paradigm shift.
 He understood Catholicism as a transformative culture for a species -- more than a means for individual souls to be saved.
 He did not deny the salvation of individuals, but he thought that function secondary to the communal reality.
 One of our AOA writers has written a synthetic summary of four of de Lubac’s’ works.
 Catholic sociobiology starts with a theocentric understanding of human nature, and ends with the ecclesial social cohesion of the Body of Christ.